The Roman Denarius: A History Of The Iconic Silver Coin

 Nero debased the denarius by 20%.
 For every 1 million denarii taken in taxes, he was able to issue 1.2 million new denarii.

 These new coins were accepted by the Roman public only because of the long history of imperial coins as sound money.
-Kenneth Harl oberves the irony:
+Kenneth Harl observes the irony:

 “Ironically, public faith in imperial coins made possible the policies of debasement that eventually eroded the Augustan currency…Debasement netted Nero revenues, but it also courted risks.
 Price increases sparked by the debasement in 64 apparently had little long-term impact, but imperiling confidence in the currency was the first step toward financial disaster.
 The international reputation of Roman coins was tarnished.”